Merzasphor/MWSE/docs/source/types/niPickRecord.md

 ### `texture`

 The texture coordinates at the point of intersection.
-The coordinates are valid only when `returnTexture = true`.
+The coordinates are valid only when `returnTexture = true` in the parent niPick object.

 **Returns**: